AndrewAkinson/python3-therion-analyzer/README.md

   -o OUTPUT, --output OUTPUT
                         optionally, output to spreadsheet (.ods, .xlsx)
 ```
-Actually, it is not necessary to include the file extension when
-specifying the top level survex file; this is added automatically if
+The file extension (`.svx`) is supplied automatically if missing, as
-missing as in the above example.
+in the above example.

 ### Technical notes